ledell/-folio/about.md

 I received my Ph.D. in Biostatistics with a Designated Emphasis in Computational Science and Engineering from UC Berkeley.
 I have a B.S. and M.A. in Mathematics and have worked for many years in industry as a software developer and data scientist.
 My research focuses on ensemble machine learning, learning from imbalanced binary-outcome data, influence function based variance estimation (robust statistics) and statistical computing.

 My dissertation is titled, <a href="http://www.stat.berkeley.edu/~ledell/papers/ledell-phd-thesis.pdf"> "Scalable Ensemble Learning and Computationally Efficient Variance Estimation"</a> and was awarded the 2015 Erich L. Lehmann Citation by the UC Berkeley Department of Statistics.
 At Berkeley, I was co-advised by <a href="http://www.stat.berkeley.edu/~laan/Laan/laan.html">Mark J. van der Laan</a> and <a href="http://www.sph.berkeley.edu/maya-petersen">Maya L. Petersen</a>.
+My academic website is <a href="http://www.stat.berkeley.edu/~ledell/">here</a>.

 <br/>
 <hr/>